trasz/test/capv.md

 This functionality revolves around two functions: cocall(2) for the caller (client) side, and coaccept(2) for the callee (service) side.
-Underneath they are implemented using CHERI magic in the form of `ccall` CPU instruction to switch protection domains without the need to enter the kernel, but from the API user point of view they mostly look like ordinary system calls and follow typical system call conventions, `errno` et al.
+Underneath they are implemented using CHERI magic in the form of `CInvoke` / `LDPBR` CPU instruction to switch protection domains without the need to enter the kernel, but from the API user point of view they mostly look like ordinary system calls and follow the same conventions, `errno` et al.

-This also applies to security - assume mutual distrust.
+This also applies to security - the mechanism was built to assume mutual distrust.
 On every call, the called side receives the information on caller's identity, the contents of their output buffer, and length of that buffer.
-It can return to the caller once.
+It can return to the caller, once.
 Upon return the caller receives the contents of the callee's output buffer, its size, and errno for the cocall(2) itself.
 The buffer contents are copied; the raw capabilities to buffers are not passed to the other side.
 The capabilities _within_ buffers are passed verbatim though, and can be dereferenced by the other side.
-Watch out what you send, or strip the 'load capability' permission from the output buffer capability before passing it to coaccept(2) or cocall(2).
+Watch out what you send, or strip the LoadCap permission from the output buffer capability before passing it to coaccept(2) or cocall(2).

 The cocall(2) function takes a target capability, which identifies the service